Samukat/Data3001G2/README.md

 #### 2.2.1.
 Final Data Product Description

-The final data product is a lap-level dataset, with each row representing a single lap attempted by a driver (~500–1000 rows total).
+The final data product is a lap-level dataset, with each row representing a single lap attempted by a driver (~500–1000 rows total) with the `lap_id` feature being a concatenation of `SESSION_GUID` and the lap number.
 Features summarise key aspects of lap execution (e.g. braking, throttle, steering, speed, and segment-based performance), aligned to track geometry and specific race segments.
 The dataset is designed to capture both overall lap characteristics and driver–track interactions, with the target variable being lap time.

 - **Observations (rows):** one per lap, across all drivers (~500–1000 total)
 - **Features (columns):** engineered summaries of braking, throttle, steering, speed, and sector performance